 In the end, my big brother had less than a year to live from the first signs that something was going wrong.
 Gallstones, maybe?
 No. Colon cancer, which had already spread to his lungs and liver.
 He was 61.

-Just last month, as ill as he was, he asked me to reserve a date in June.
-He later explained that he had bought me tickets to a concert in Toronto by his fave Dave Matthews Band.
+Just last month, as ill as he was, he asked me to reserve a date in June; he had bought me tickets to a concert in Toronto by his fave Dave Matthews Band.
 When I asked him why, he said, “Because I can’t go.”

 One of Don’s last and most significant gifts to me was to make sure I stopped procrastinating and got screened for colon cancer.
 I just had the procedure two weeks ago, and the doctor found and removed a small polyp; I am good to go for another five years.
 (Thanks, Don!)
-If you’re in that dangerous Baby Boomer age, make sure YOU get screened, too.
+If you’re in that dangerous Baby Boomer age, or if you notice even small changes in your health, make sure YOU get screened, too.

 Maybe the best gift Don gave his family and friends is a sharp reminder to live our lives.
 There is a famous quote from artist and author Mary Anne Radmacher that sums up the way I think Don lived his life.
 It’s this: